Alex Jones and Infowars test the limit of free speech on the internet

 First published Aug.
 7, 5 a.m.
 PT.

 Updates, 12:18 p.m.: Includes MailChimp response; 1:13 p.m.: Adds statements from companies; 6:18 p.m.: Includes Twitter's and Dorsey's comments, and TuneIn update removing Jones from its service; Aug.
 9 at 4:33 p.m.: Adds that Microsoft told Gab.ai to remove anti-Semitic posts; Aug.
-13 at 3:17 p.m.: Adds that Vimeo has also taken down Infowars' account.
+13 at 3:17 p.m.: Adds that Vimeo has also taken down Infowars' account; Aug.
+15 at 5 a.m.: Update to indicate Twitter has suspended Jones from its service.

 iHate: CNET looks at how intolerance is taking over the internet.